 Your estate agent should be able to provide you with a detailed marketing plan outlining how they intend to market your property.
 They should also be able to advise you on the most effective way to market your property based on its individual features and location.
 If you have any specific requirements or preferences regarding the marketing of your property, be sure to discuss these with your estate agent so that they can be taken into account.

-The fee structure of your estate agent is an important consideration when you are looking to sign any legal documents.
+The fee structure of the Top estate agents in West London or professionals of comparable caliber elsewhere is an important consideration when you are looking to sign any legal documents.
 Here are some essential questions to ask your estate agent about their fees:

 What Kind of Negotiation Strategies Do You Use?